 For a detailed walkthrough of each stage, read our guide to the first-time buyer mortgage process.

-Stamp Duty Relief for First-Time Buyers
+How Much Stamp Duty Do First-Time Buyers Pay?

 For example, on a £350,000 property, a first-time buyer would pay £2,500 in stamp duty (5% on £50,000), compared to £7,500 for a home mover.
 That is a saving of £5,000.